Kitware/SMQTK/devops/docker/smqtk_iqr_playground/README.md

 command.

-    Re-run the ``docker run...`` with an additional volume mount to save out the log files: ``-v /home/smqtk/data/logs:<some-dir>``.
-A mroe descriptive error message should be present in the log for the failing utility (grep -i for "error").
+    Re-run the ``docker run...`` with an additional volume mount to save out the log files: ``-v <some-local-dir>:/home/smqtk/data/logs``.
+A more descriptive error message should be present in the log for the failing utility (grep -i for "error" on log files).

 TODO: More error situations.
 If a confusing situation arises, email paul.tunison@kitware.com and we can add new Q&As here!